jasonbayton/11ty/_src/support.md

 * Android Enterprise hardware validation

-[Email](mailto:jason@bayton.org) me a request for engagement.
+[Contact](/contact) me with a request for engagement.
 Include a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review.

-**Fees:** 1/2 day (up to 4h): £650.
-1 day (up to 8h): £1200
+**Fee options:** 1/2 day (up to 4h).
+Full day (up to 8h).
+Fixed per project scope.
 NB: Hours may be consumed ad-hoc, across multiple days as required

-**Note:** Engagements are subject to availability, depending on the scope and/or time limitations in place.
-If you have the luxury of time, reach out sooner rather than later to discuss.

 </div>
 </div>